 Empress by Boon Ambiance and Décor

-In a completely reimagined space designed by UK-based Atelier LLYS, the restaurant space is stunning.
-The obvious centerpiece is the original wooden pergola from Empress of China.
+The restaurant space is stunning in a completely reimagined space designed by UK-based Atelier LLYS.
+The obvious centerpiece is the original wooden pergola from the Empress of China.
 An enormous structure with a skylight, this area alternately operates as a tearoom and bar lounge.
-The surrounding décor is a blend of modern furnishing amid the original carved wood panels.
+The surrounding décor blends modern furnishing amid the original carved wood panels.
 Just past the tearoom and stylish bar is the expansive dining area.
-Here you will find a number of seating configurations, including spots for couples, party of four and larger groups.
-Accompanying the sophisticated furnishings are nearly floor to ceiling windows and Asian-themed artwork.
+Here, you will find a number of seating configurations, including spots for couples, parties of four, and larger groups.
+Accompanying the sophisticated furnishings are nearly floor-to-ceiling windows and Asian-themed artwork.
 In all, Empress by Boon encompasses 7,500 square feet.

 Bar, Tea and Coffee Service

-Empress by Boon features a lavish full bar available for premium wine and spirits and crafted cocktails.
+Empress by Boon features a lavish full bar for premium wine, spirits, and crafted cocktails.
 More than 20 wines are available by glass, with selections primarily from the California Wine Country and Europe.
 Equally important are more than 150 wines by the bottle, including selections from the Bordeaux wine region.
-For instance, a 1999 Mouton Rothchild Pauillac is on the wine list as is the 24th Edition of Krug Rosé.
-Craft cocktails start at $15 and feature intriguing names like “Between Heaven and Earth” and “Terminus”.
-Among your tea and coffee options are Jasmine Tea, Formosa Oolong, espresso and French Press.
+For instance, a 1999 Mouton Rothchild Pauillac is on the wine list, as is the 24th Edition of Krug Rosé.
+Craft cocktails start at $15 and feature intriguing names like “Between Heaven and Earth” and “Terminus.”
+Your tea and coffee options include Jasmine Tea, Formosa Oolong, espresso, and French Press.

 Related: Napa Valley Dining From Chef Drew Glassell